Guitar Build Process

 remove tongue from block, finish holes in tongue,

-Drill 10mm deep 10mm diam counter-holes in the exit (neck)
+If using standard nuts: drill 10mm deep 10mm diam counter-holes in the exit (neck)

 To facilitate fitting the neck, there is one more step